HomeAbout UsFoundationsCFO NavigatorFractional CFOInsights The App ↗ Contact Us →

 Adapting Forecasts as Your Business Grows

 As your business grows, your forecasting system needs to change too.
 Regularly check if your forecasting model fits your business goals.
 You might need to add new data, change how often you forecast, or try new methods.
+Some key considerations when adapting your forecasts include:

 Key Performance Indicators to Track Forecast Accuracy

 To see how well your forecasting system works, track important KPIs.
 Watch metrics like mean absolute error (MAE) and mean absolute percentage error (MAPE).
 These help you spot areas to improve and make your forecasting better over time.
+Some key KPIs to track include:

 Conclusion: Transforming Your Business Through Better Forecasting